supermax-33/superfile-backend/ENDPOINTS.md

 Updates reminder attributes and linked file set.

 **Error states**
+- `403 Forbidden` if the caller lacks the `EDITOR` role for the space.
-- `404 Not Found` if the reminder is missing, belongs to another user, or new fileIds are invalid.
+- `404 Not Found` if the reminder is missing or the provided fileIds are invalid.

 ### `DELETE /api/v1/spaces/:spaceId/reminders/:id`
 Deletes a reminder.
 Returns `204 No Content`.